Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Mathematical Intuition of Regression Collapse

-When a model is in the over-compressed regime ($ID_H < ID_Y$), the theorem's condition ($m < n$) is met.
-The direct consequence is that this smooth map cannot be surjective.
-This means the image of the feature manifold---the set of all possible predictions the model can generate---is a proper subset of the target manifold.
-Geometrically, there will always be points on the target manifold that lie outside the model's predictive reach.
-A perfect reconstruction is therefore impossible, as the model is fundamentally incapable of generating the full range of target data, leading to an unavoidable error.
+As proven in Appendix~\ref{appx:non_surjectivity} via Sard's Theorem, the condition $m < n$ in the over-compressed regime implies that the set of all possible model predictions is a proper subset of the target manifold.
+Geometrically, there will always be points on the target manifold that lie outside the model's predictive reach, making perfect reconstruction mathematically impossible.
+This explains why over-compressed models consistently exhibit high test MSE across all experiments (Figures~\ref{fig:generalization}, \ref{fig_appx:generalization_appx_1} and \ref{fig_appx:generalization_appx_2}).